nvaccess/nvda/projectDocs/dev/contributing.md

   - e.g. a fix for a typo/obvious coding error or a simple synthesizer/braille display driver
   - This should be fairly rare.
 - If in doubt, use an issue first.
 Use this issue to discuss the alternatives you have considered in regards to implementation, design, and user experience.
 Then give people time to offer feedback.
+- Issues with translations should be reported to the [NVDA Translators list](https://groups.io/g/nvda-translations).

 ### Overview of contribution process: